Shopify Payments for Japan

 In most countries, when your business is a sole proprietorship you're automatically set up to accept all major payment methods as soon as you create your Shopify store with Shopify Payments activated.
 Your card rate is based on your store's Shopify subscription plan, and you can change plans whenever you want.

 Businesses in Japan can accept JCB, Visa, Mastercard, and American Express debit and credit cards.
-Additionally, accepting JCB automatically allows acceptance of Discover and Diners Club.
+Additionally, accepting JCB automatically lets you accept Discover and Diners Club.

 Businesses in Japan can also accept payments using Bancontact, and iDEAL.

-Businesses in Japan using Shopify Payments can accept payments online, but not in person with Shopify POS.
+Shopify Payments is only available for online selling in Japan.
+You can't use Shopify Payments for in-person (POS) payment processing.
 To accept payments in person with Shopify POS, you must use an external card terminal with a third-party payment processor.

 Pay periods